alphagov/notifications-node-client/DOCUMENTATION.md

 });
 ```

+The method returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) [external link].
+The promise will either:

+- resolve with a `response` if successful
+- fail with an `err` if unsuccessful

 #### Response

-If the request to the client is successful, the client returns a response `object`:
+If the request to the client is successful, the client returns an `object`:

 ```javascript
 {